top of page

 SUPPORT SERVICES

-Through our Support Services, we have the potential to make a real and positive change in the community.
-This is one of our key areas of focus here at Painted Dog Research Trust, and a source of much success for our Animal Protection Organization.
-Get in touch with us today and see how you can lend a helping hand with this program.
+Through our Support Services, we have the potential to make a real and positive change in our local communities.
+This is one of our key areas of focus at Painted Dog Research and a source of much success for our animal protection organization.
+Get in touch with us today and see how you can lend a helping hand with our support services.

 Women Holding Hands